Comment on page

 2. Build rotations within a schedule.
 Rotations include the various clinical experiences learners might have within your program (e.g., Rheumatology, Cardio Consults, Hematology, Infectious Disease, etc.).
 Within a rotation you can define sites and preceptors.
 For each rotation, you can upload files and optionally select to automatically send a standard rotation evaluation.

 3. Manage blocks within a rotation.
-These will be based on the block structures available to your program and curriculum period based on the System Settings configured by a user with administrator permissions.
+These will be based on the block structures available to your course and curriculum period based on the System Settings configured by a user with administrator permissions.
 You can define sites and preceptors for a block.

 4. Add and manage slots within a block.
 Within a slot you can define minimum and maximum number of participants, define sites and preceptors, and define availability for on service and off service learners.